 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
 Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with SEND and lesbian, gay, bisexual and gender questioning children are at greater risk.
-Some risks can be especially compounded where children lack a trusted adult with whom they can be open with.
+Evidence shows girls, children with SEND and LGBTQ+ children are at greater risk.
+Some risks can be especially compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open with.
 Our staff therefore understand and endeavour to reduce any additional barriers faced and provide a safe space for our children to speak out or share their concerns.